Payday Loan Refunds – Everything You Need to Know

 - Were you forced to take more payday loans to cover repayments?

-- Did you struggle with payments?
+- Did you struggle to pay?

 - Do you feel a CPA was misused or not explained fully?